bbawj/note-vault/Notes/File Systems.md

 c.
 False.
 Using linked file allocation, any free data block can be used.
 ![](https://i.imgur.com/3BDfuQU.png)
 a.
 The previous links will now point to the data of the new file.
 To avoid this, dangling links need to be cleaned up.
 b.
-By maintaining a single copy, it is easier to keep the data synchronised between users.
-With several copies, it allows ??
+Single copy
+- Race conditions, mutual exclusion
+Multiple copy
+- Storage waste
+- Inconsistency
 ![](https://i.imgur.com/VEuDidH.png)
 a.
-1 disk read to load inode into system open file table
+5 disk accesses
+1. Load inode of usr
+2. Load directory for usr
+3. Load inode for ast
+4. Load directory for ast
+5. Load inode for mbox
 b.
-Seek: no disk reads needed ??
+Seek: no disk reads needed
 Current position is 5900: Logical block 5, byte 900.
 read(100): 1 disk read by following direct pointer read(200): 2 disk read by following single indirect pointer